Fragged, fragged and thrice fragged! 20 years of id Software’s Doom

 Scary monsters and super creeps

-Antique Code Show id Software’s latest FPS Rage left a niggling feeling of déjà vu at the back of my brain for about a week after I started playing it, until I realised I was getting some subliminal Doom flashbacks.
+id Software’s most recent FPS, Rage, left a niggling feeling of déjà vu at the back of my brain for about a week after I started playing it, until I realised I was getting some subliminal Doom flashbacks.

 House of Doom